czi-finance/wrds_sample_code/README.md

 where &ibes_actu_filter.;
 if pdicity eq "ANN" and nmiss(anndats , value) eq 0;
 keep ticker pends pdicity anndats value;
-/* Sanity check: there should be only one observation for a given firm-fiscal year. */ proc sort nodupkey; by ticker pends pdicity;
+/* Sanity check: there should be only one observation for a given firm-fiscal period. */ proc sort nodupkey; by ticker pends pdicity;
 run;
 ```